Key Highlights

 Hexagon + Subway / Rectangle

 Classic and balanced.
-A common method is to use hexagon tiles as feature zones or accents, then transition into rectangular subway tiles on the periphery.
-The straight lines of the rectangles contrast nicely with the hexagon edges.
+Use hexagon tiles as feature zones or accents, then transition into rectangular subway tiles like the Magnolia Distressed Subway Tile Blue 2.5Ă—9.5 or the City Porcelain Distressed Subway Tile Collection from MineralTiles.
+The straight subway lines contrast nicely with the soft, angular edges of hexagons, creating a perfect balance of structure and flair.

 Hexagon + Square